 Disclaimer: when we rewrite the script of a limiting belief it can feel like a lie.
 It takes time to believe the new idea.
 Know that this is the real work that requires a lot of practice and patience to change old thinking that just doesn’t serve us well.

-I dare you to try it.
 Pay attention to your thoughts.
 Do the journaling activity.
 Rewrite and tell yourself the new belief you choose to believe instead.
 Do it for 3 days.